Ildar-Daminov/MATLAB-code-for-CIRED-paper/README.md

   optimal_energy_limitFig6.m              The same as optimal_energy_limit.m but with additonal outputs (needed for Fig.6)

   PUL_to_1min.m                           Function which converts hour data into 1-min resolution

+  createfigure8.m                         Function which creates the Figure 8 (used in main_Figure8.m)

   Variable_ambient_temperature.mat        Data (168x1) on ambient temperature during 1 week